kireevroi/coolbot/README.md

 ## Description

-A censored version of a python telegram bot
+A censored version of the universal telegram bot

 ## Changelog